-As lowering the temperatures further, the magnetization drops suddenly at $T_{\rm AF}$ that depends on the pressure, implying first-order phase transitions.
-Below $T_{\rm AF}$, the magnetization takes a finite constant value, with only a slight uprise as decreasing temperature, showing the presence of residual magnetization.
-A snapshot of magnetization distribution is displayed in Fig.~\ref{fig:fig2}(e): the TCNQ spins are ferromagnetically ordered on one plane, while the ferromagnetic moments alternate in the inter-layer direction.
-The domain formation accounts for the residual magnetization below $T_{\rm AF}$, as we discuss later.
-The whole magnetization process sensitively depends on the applied oxygen pressure $P$.
-In particular, $T_{\rm AF}$ markedly increases with $P$, while $T_{\rm F}$ keeps almost the same value.
-Eventually, $T_{\rm AF}$ approaches $T_{\rm F}$ and the magnetization shows only a tiny kink at $P=100\,\rm{kPa}$.
-These behaviors are consistent with the experimental results of [Ru$_2$]$_2$-TCNQ, and well reproduce the features (i) and (ii) mentioned in the Introduction.
+As the temperature is further lowered, the magnetization drops suddenly at $T_{\rm AF}$, which depends on the pressure, implying a first-order phase transition.
+Below $T_{\rm AF}$, the magnetization takes a finite constant value, with only a slight increase as the temperature decreases, indicating the presence of residual magnetization.
+A snapshot of the magnetization distribution is shown in Fig.~\ref{fig:fig2}(e).
+The TCNQ spins are ferromagnetically ordered on one plane, while the ferromagnetic moments alternate in the interlayer direction.
+Domain formation accounts for the residual magnetization below $T_{\rm AF}$, as discussed later.
+The entire magnetization process depends sensitively on the applied oxygen pressure $P$.
+In particular, $T_{\rm AF}$ increases markedly with $P$, whereas $T_{\rm F}$ maintains almost the same value.
+Eventually, $T_{\rm AF}$ approaches $T_{\rm F}$, and the magnetization exhibits only a tiny kink at $P=100\,\rm{kPa}$.
+These behaviors are consistent with the experimental results for [Ru$_2$]$_2$-TCNQ, and reproduce features (i) and (ii) in the Introduction.

-Fig.~\ref{fig:fig2} (b) shows the amount of adsorbed oxygen molecules, $\langle n_{p,p'}\rangle$, which monotonously grows as decreasing temperatures.
-In particular, $\langle n_{p,p'}\rangle$ shows rapid increase around $T=T_{\rm AF}$.
-However, despite the discontinuous change of magnetization at $T=T_{\rm AF}$, $\langle n_{p,p'}\rangle$ grows smoothly without apparent singularity around this temperature, again reproducing the experimental feature (iii) mentioned in the Introduction.
+Fig.~\ref{fig:fig2}(b) shows the amount of adsorbed oxygen molecules, $\langle n_{p,p'}\rangle$, which monotonously grows as the temperature decreases.
+In particular, $\langle n_{p,p'}\rangle$ shows a rapid increase around $T=T_{\rm AF}$.
+However, despite the discontinuous change in the magnetization at $T=T_{\rm AF}$, $\langle n_{p,p'}\rangle$ grows smoothly without any apparent singularity around this temperature, reproducing experimental feature (iii) mentioned in the Introduction.